 It’s possible that you may need to repeat this two or three times.

-– A wonderfully simple but powerful technique you can use to respectfully quieten the ‘sniper’ and to regain control of your presentation is to:
+– A simple but powerful technique you can use to respectfully regain control of your presentation is to:

-Agree – You have listened closely enough to find something you can sincerely agree with.
+You have listened closely enough to find something you can sincerely agree with.
 That does not mean you agree with a point they make even if you don’t.
 It means you listen intently for something that does make sense to you that you can agree with.
-In my experience, when there is such a high emotional charge in a question it’s normally fuelled by passion and a need to be heard.
+When there is such a high emotional charge in a question it’s often fueled by passion and a need to be heard.

-Pause – You acknowledge that you agree with that element of their argument, that you understand their perspective or that the specific point they just made makes sense to you.
+You acknowledge that you agree with that element of their argument.
+Tell them that you understand their perspective or that the specific point they just made makes sense to you.
 Then you pause and you stay silent.